shinderohitt/shinderohitt.github.io/content/blog/counting-numbers-a-debugging-story.md

 - Figuring out cron's frequency and its relation with overserving, or underserving.
 - Understanding TTL, and its impact.
 Prematurely deactivating campaigns.
 - Experimenting with and migrating to a setup using HyperLogLog.
+- The impact of all this work was additional X million USD to the revenue.
+People were happy with the inventory utilisation rate, which went from 40% to 85%+.